 There’s a small mountain town on the border of Germany and the Czech Republic called Elb Sandstein, where local climbers have opted not to use chalk for hands in order to maintain the natural appearance of the stone.
 Everywhere else, they use chalk and the gym is no exception.
 Chalk dries out your hands which start sweating profusely when climbing, allowing you to maintain better friction on slippery holds.
 That said, it’s worth knowing a few things about chalk and chalk bags.
 Consider the following points.

 Chalk bags vs. chalk buckets.
 Most climbers who climb on ropes carry a small amount of chalk with them on their harness in order to dry their hands repeatedly as they ascend the wall.
 For that purpose, you’ll want a chalk bag.
 Boulderers, on the other hand, don’t usually carry chalk with them while climbing, since they are only on the wall for 10 to 15 feet.
-Instead of chalk bags, they typically prefer chalk buckets: larger pods or sacks with big wide openings and slots or pockets to carry brushes, snacks, etc. If you want to kill two birds with one stone, consider the Black Diamond Gorilla.
-It’s an excellent option for bridging the gap between bouldering and roped climbing.
-If you’re looking for a chalk bag, the Metolius Competition Stripe bag is cheap and deep.
+Instead of chalk bags, they typically prefer chalk buckets: larger pods or sacks with big wide openings and slots or pockets to carry brushes, snacks, etc. Organic Climbing’s Lunch Bag Chalk Bucket is the one we see most often, and it’s a good one.
+If you’re looking for a chalk bag, the Metolius Competition bag is cheap and deep, and Black Diamond’s Gym Chalk Bag comes with a refillable chalk ball and a slot for your belay tag.

 Chalk balls vs. loose chalk.
 This is a good one to ask your local gym about.
 They may have a preference (a lot of gyms don’t like loose chalk because it’s messy).
 Personally, I far prefer loose chalk.
 You can just dip your hand in and it dries off instantly, whereas a chalk ball you actually need to squeeze to get the chalk.
 Who wants to squeeze when your forearms are already completely pumped?
 That said, chalk balls are nice, clean, and often refillable.
 Consider the Metolius Super Chalk Sock.